paulproteus/operations/sponsorship/verify-501c3-status.md

 # Verify 501c3 status

-Bridge Foundry is certified by the Internal Revenue Service as a 501(c)(3).
+Bridge Foundry has non-profit status as a program of School Factory which is certified by the Internal Revenue Service as a 501(c)(3).

 There are two documents that allow for verifying our status with the IRS: